-- No metatarsal osteotomies: Transition to a stiffsoled sneaker with a wide toe box (ie shoe should not squeeze the toes together) - With metatarsal osteotomies/plantar plate repair: continue in surgical shoe for 4 weeks further - Elevate foot when not walking - Daily scar massage from 3 weeks post-op - Exercise bike/swimming from 4-6 weeks post-op - Exercise 1: Using both your hands put some pressure where the arrows indicate.
+- Transition to a stiff-soled sneaker with a wide toe box (ie shoe should not squeeze the toes together) - Elevate foot when not walking - Daily scar massage from 3 weeks post-op - Exercise bike/swimming from 4-6 weeks post-op - Exercise 1: Using both your hands put some pressure where the arrows indicate.
 It is easiest to do this with your foot crossed over the other knee.
 Each exercise: Push & hold for 10 seconds.
-Do sets of 10, 3 x per day
+Do sets of 10, 2 x per day

 - Exercise 2: Scrunch toes on an "imaginary" towel & hold for 10 seconds.
-Do a set of 10, 3 x per day - Podiatry review (arrange first appointment for 2-5 days after the 2-week post-op check) - REHAB PODIATRY/PHYSIOTHERAPY: - Joint mobilisation, soft tissue manipulation, nerve desensitisation - o Foot intrinsic muscle exercises
+Do a set of 10, 2 x per day - Podiatry review (arrange first appointment for 2-5 days after the 2-week post-op check) - PODIATRY REHAB: - Paraffin therapy, joint mobilisation, cold laser, soft tissue manipulation and nerve desensitisation